meta-llama/llama-recipes/demo_apps/llama-on-prem.md

 ## Setting up vLLM with Llama 2

-On a terminal, run the following commands:
+On a terminal, run the following commands (note that `pip install vllm` will install vllm and all its dependency packages, while the clone of the vllm repo will make the vLLM API scripts available):

 ```
 conda create -n vllm python=3.8
 conda activate vllm